Admission to Waterfront

 Active, uncontrolled mental health illness will preclude admission to withdrawal management and/or residential treatment

 It is imperative that the referring physician, clinician, case manager, etc. and patient/resident understand that withholding important information regarding mental health problems may be a cause of non acceptance or discharge from the program.
 The patient will need to agree and sign that he/she agrees to this.

 Those referring and/or transporting prospective patients/residents to our facility who have provided information and have met the initial screening criteria must stay at the facility until the patient/resident has completed the admission process.
-If the Medical Director or Nurse Practitioner determine that the information provided does not comport with how the prospective patient/resident presents, the individual will not be admitted and will need to be transported back to the County of origin.
+If the Medical Director or Nurse Practitioner determine that the information provided is not consistent with how the prospective patient/resident presents, the individual will not be admitted and will need to be transported back to the County of origin.